jacobjhchoi/TensorFlowTweetGenerator/README.md

 # TensorFlowTweetGenerator
-Generates tweets of a specific politician who will **not** be named.
+Generates text based on previous tweets of a politician.

 Dataset came from: https://www.kaggle.com/shivammehta007/trump-tweetcsv